A Movie Chock Full of Snake Plissken Action…

 Hulk Rating: /10

 This post was added to The Kurt Russell Blogathon as run by myself and Return to the 80s.
 My other posts with this cast include Kurt Russell in Overboard, Fast and Furious 7 and The Fate of The Furious.
 Adrienne Barbeau stars in The Cannonball Run and The Fog.
 Jamie Lee Curtis and Donald Pleasence star together in Halloween.
-And Pleasence also stars in The Eagle Has Landed.
-Harry Dean Stanton is tributed HERE and Kelly’s Heroes With more reviews on Pretty in Pink here and here.
+Pleasence also stars in I Don’t Want to be Born and The Eagle Has Landed.
+Harry Dean Stanton is tributed HERE and in Kelly’s Heroes There’s more reviews on Pretty in Pink here and here.
 Lee Van Cleef was in The Twilight Zone.
-Ernest Borgnine starred in Magnum PI and The Love Boat.
+Ernest Borgnine starred in The Poseidon Adventure, Magnum PI and The Love Boat.